 The burning of Columbia, SC was a major event in American history and a defining moment in the history of the state and city.
 Columbia, the site of the original Secession Convention and capital of the first seceding state, was seen by the Union army as a target to encourage the surrender of the remaining Confederate forces.

-Columbia surrendered to the Union Army under the command of General William Tecumseh Sherman on February 17, 1865, and while the soldiers’ arrival signaled the imminent emancipation of enslaved African Americans in the city, the city suffered widespread destruction The legacy of this physical loss is a pillar of the city’s common folklore and memories of the war, and it remains hotly-debated today.
+Columbia surrendered to the Union Army under the command of General William Tecumseh Sherman on February 17, 1865, and while the soldiers’ arrival signaled the imminent emancipation of enslaved African Americans in the city, the city suffered widespread destruction.
+The legacy of this physical loss is a pillar of the city’s common folklore and memories of the war, and it remains hotly-debated today.

 EVENTS